 Olle Segerdahl, a cybersecurity consultant at F-Secure, said, a fault in firmware in modern computers and laptops exposes encryption keys that can be used by hackers to breach sensitive data and information.
 The researcher also stated the security precautions which we are taking at present to protect data on lost or stolen laptops are not enough.

-Basically, organizations do not think about safeguarding their computers from attackers unless and until they don’t realize any security issues in their devices.
-And when you found a security issue in devices from major PC vendors, like the weakness my team has learned to exploit, you need to assume that a lot of companies have a vulnerable link in their security that they’re not fully alert of or prepared to deal with,” said Segerdahl.
+Organizations do not think about safeguarding their computers from attackers unless and until they don’t realize any security issues in their devices.
+And when you found a security issue in devices from major PC vendors, like the weakness my team has learned to exploit, you need to assume that a lot of companies have a weak link in their security that they’re not fully alert of or prepared to deal with,” said Segerdahl.

-In order to improve the security measures of current and future products, Olle Segerfdahl has shared his research findings with Intel, Microsoft, and Apple.
+To improve the security measures of current and future products, Olle Segerfdahl has shared his research findings with Intel, Microsoft, and Apple.
 He also suggested companies to prepare themselves to address the cyber issues.
-Segerdahl added there is no any easy way to solve this issue either, so it ’s a risk that companies are going to have to address on their own.
+Segerdahl added there is no easy way to solve this issue either, so it ’s a risk that companies are going to have to address on their own.